isabella232/document-services.en/help/usecases/reviews.md

 >[!NOTE]
 >
->You use jQuery to append each item, so you may need to load the jQuery library on your web page or append the element using a different method.
+>You use jQuery to append each item, so you must load the jQuery library on your web page or append the element using a different method.

 ```
   <ul id="filelist">